kmdeakers/kmdeakers/README.md

 Hi 👋 My name is Kevin Deakers.
-I’m a software engineer who loves learning new technologies and meeting new people and flourishes in collaborative environments.
+I’m a software engineer who loves learning new technologies flourishes in collaborative environments.
 I strive to bring compassion, enthusiasm, approachability, and integrity to my team, and I am always looking for opportunities to expand my knowledge and sharpen my skills.  * 🌍  I'm based in Los Angeles * ✉️  You can contact me at [kmdeakers@mac.com](mailto:kmdeakers@mac.com)

 ### Skills